 There are plenty of different labels out there that try to sell you on the “ethical merits” of a product: organic, natural, non-GMO, locally sourced, and fair trade among them.
 Some of these terms are meaningful and regulated, but how can you tell when a company is truly committed to the claims they make on a label?
 The jargon can really muddy the water, and make it difficult to sort out truly ethical business practices from cynical advertising.

-There are federal and state level standards that products must meet for labeling, and some certifications (such as organic) require government oversight.
-Fair trade certifications aren’t given by a government agency, instead the term encompasses several different kinds of certifications organized by independent non-profits.
+There are federal and state-level standards that products must meet for labeling, and some certifications (such as organic) require government oversight.
+Fair trade certifications aren’t given by a government agency, instead, the term encompasses several different kinds of certifications organized by independent non-profits.
 In many cases, the standards to which products are held are no less rigorous than government certifications, but not all fair trade stamps have the same process behind them.
 So, what does the fair trade label mean, really?

 The Principles of Fair Trade

 The thing to remember about fair trade is that very often, the focus is on fair economic practices that benefit small producers.
-It’s a way of making sure, at least in part, that the money you spend is going to support the economic stability and development of people who make things or farm.
+It’s a way of making sure, at least in part, that the money you spend is going to support the economic stability and development of people who make things or farm those products.